 A lot of them have compliance departments now, that screen people on the internet, see if they’re talking about their MLM the right way, but is MLM worth it?

 Network marketing is still worth it in 2021 if you really truly do love the products.
+You have to be passionate about network marketing for it to work in 2022 and beyond.

 If you knew that there was no income or business attached to your product, would you still take that product?
 That’s the first question you should ask yourself, would I take this product even if there wasn’t a potential income attached to it.